hmcts/recipe-receiver/README.md

 The script takes 3 arguments, the hostname of the service bus, the name of the queue and the number of messages to load the queue with.

 ### Examples
-Using the binary to load 500 messages into the recipes-pr10 queue:
+Using the binary to load 500 messages into the recipes-pr10 queue (only works if the queue exists, meaning the PR has to still be open):

 `./messageGenerator/recipe-sender -service-bus toffee-servicebus-stg.servicebus.windows.net -queue recipes-pr10 -messages 500`

 Using `go run` to run the script to load 2000 messages into the recipes queue:

 `go run messageGenerator/main.go -service-bus toffee-servicebus-stg.servicebus.windows.net -queue recipes -messages 2000`